niacobel/CHAINS/readme.rst

 CHAINS makes use of a YAML version of Mendeleev's periodic table procured by `AlexGustafsson's molecular-data Github repository`_.

-The main developer of CHAINS, Nicolas Iacobellis, would also like to express his deepest gratitude and give a shout-out to his friend, `Benjamin D'Heure`_, for its tremendous help and essential expertise during the code development.
+The main developer of CHAINS, Nicolas Iacobellis, would also like to express his deepest gratitude and give a shout-out to his friend, Benjamin D'Heure (`Linkedin page`_), for its tremendous help and essential expertise during the code development.
 Without him, this project might not have existed, or would have at least taken a different form.

 License
 =======